Search

 Some popular prompt engineering techniques include:

-1. Zero-Shot Prompting: This is the most basic type of prompt engineer technique.
+This is the most basic type of prompt engineering technique.
 During Zero-Shot Prompting (ZSP), users query an LLM directly without prior examples.
 The LLM is expected to generate a response without guidance and with whatever knowledge it has.

 Few Shot Prompting with Google Gemini